magomimmo/modern-cljs/doc/tutorial-14.md

 of the template.
 The `source` can be any HTML file located in the `classpath` of the application.

-Finally `&forms` is composed by pairs of left hand expressions, which represent the CSS-like selectors for the parsed source, and a right hand transformation function which is applied to any selected element/node from the parsed HTML source.
+Finally `&forms` is composed by pairs of a vector of CSS-like selector expressions, which selects elements/nodes from the parsed HTML source, and a function which is applied to transform any selected element/node.

-In you inspect the application classpath by issuing `$ lein classpath` command from the terminal, you can verify that the `resources` directory is a member of the application classpath.
-This means that the HTML `source` arg could be `public/shopping.html`.
+If you issue the `$ lein classpath` command from the terminal, you can verify that the `resources` directory is a member of the application `classpath`.
+This means that we can set as `source` arg the `public/shopping.html` file.

-Regarding the `name` arg, just use the same name of the POST route (i.e. `shopping`) previously defined inside the `defroutes` macro.
+As the `name` arg, we're going to use the same name of the POST route (i.e. `shopping`) previously defined inside the `defroutes` macro.

-Then, the `args` arg to be passed to `deftemplate` is the same we already used in the `(POST "/shopping" [quantity price tax discount] ...)` route.
+Then, the `args` to be passed to `deftemplate` are the same we defined in the `(POST "/shopping" [quantity price tax discount] ...)` route.

-Finally, regarding the `& forms` arg, start by instantiating it with two `nil`, which means no selectors and no transfomrations.
+Finally, regarding the `& forms`, start by instantiating it with two `nil` values, which means no selectors and no transfomrations.
 I would expect that the source will be rendered exactly as the original HTML source.

 ### Let's code